janosgyerik/homepage/_posts/2008-08-28-bzr-xmloutput-install-problems.markdown

 tags: []
 comments: []
 ---
-<p>I needed a newer version of the xmloutput plugin for the Eclipse Bazaar plugin.
+I needed a newer version of the xmloutput plugin for the Eclipse Bazaar plugin.
 I installed Bazaar 1.6 with the standalone installer, which has a bug and the bzr.exe in it doesn't include some required files.
-There are two workarounds.</p>
+There are two workarounds.

-<p>1.
-Re-install Bazaar with the python installer, that is, download the source, untar, and `python setup.py install`</p>
+1. Re-install Bazaar with the python installer, that is, download the source, untar, and `python setup.py install`

-<p>2.
-Copy `[python]/lib/SimpleXMLRPCServer.py` to the `xmloutput` plugin's directory</p>
+2. Copy `[python]/lib/SimpleXMLRPCServer.py` to the `xmloutput` plugin's directory